meena-erian/guestbook-backend/README.md

 ## Get unread messages
 ```
-GET /message/:ConversationId?index=:Cursor
+GET /messages/:ConversationId?index=:MessageId
 ```
-Used to all messages in `ConversationId` after `Cursor` where `Cursor` is the Id of the last seen message.
-When `Cursor` is omited, it returns all messages starting from the first message in the specified conversation.
+Used to get all messages in `ConversationId` after the message of id `MessageId` where `MessageId` is the Id of the last seen message.
+When `MessageId` is omited, it returns all messages starting from the first message in the specified conversation.

+**Note**: Please note that this endpoint is /message**s** (plural) in contrary to all other /message end points.
+That's because this is the only endpoint where there's more than one message in context.

 **Required Request Headers**